Teams and access

 adminrole) can do anything.
 They manage users, roles, teams, and resource access settings across the whole platform. - Team managers (users in a team’s

-team_managerlist) can manage that specific team’s membership and grants.
-They cannot touch other teams or do platform-wide admin work.
+team_managerlist) can manage that specific team’s membership and managers.
+They cannot touch other teams, grant the team access to resources, or do platform-wide admin work.

 This is the usual delegation pattern: a small number of platform admins, and per-team managers who run their own corner.